rosenpass/rosenpass/papers/whitepaper.md

 ## Security against State Disruption Attacks {#statedis}

-Both WG and PQWG are vulnerable to state disruption attacks; they rely on a timestamp to protect against the replay of the first protocol message.
+Both WG and PQWG are vulnerable to state disruption attacks; they rely on a timestamp to protect against replay of the first protocol message.
 An attacker who can tamper with the local time of the protocol initiator can inhibit future handshakes [@statedis], rendering the initiator’s static keypair practically useless.
 Due to the use of the insecure NTP protocol, real-world deployments are vulnerable to this attack [@statedis_cve].
 Lacking a reliable way to detect retransmission, we remove the replay protection mechanism and store the responder state in an encrypted cookie called “the biscuit” instead.
-Since the responder does not store any session-dependent states until the initiator is interactively authenticated, there is no state to disrupt in an attack.
+Since the responder does not store any session-dependent state until the initiator is interactively authenticated, there is no state to disrupt in an attack.

 Note that while Rosenpass is secure against state disruption, using it does not protect WireGuard against the attack.
 Therefore, the hybrid Rosenpass/WireGuard setup recommended for deployment is still vulnerable.